 Manchurian maple (Acer mandshuricum)

-Manchurian maple grows in Russia's Far East, North Korea, Northeast China, mountain forests, river valleys, along with other conifers and deciduous trees.
+Grows in Russia's Far East, North Korea, Northeast China, mountain forests, river valleys, along with other conifers and deciduous trees.
 Tall summer-green shrub or tree grows up to 10 (20) meters tall and 30 (60) cm in diameter.
 Overall frost resistant, but mostly browses can suffer from late frosts in spring and cold winters.
 Grows in sunny and partly shady places.

 Stone birch (Betula ermanii)

-Stone birch originates in the Asian regions of Japan, Korea, Russia, and the Sakhalin Peninsula.
+Originates in the Asian regions of Japan, Korea, Russia, and the Sakhalin Peninsula.
 It differs from other birches with a gray bark that turns copper-colored, peeled, can sometimes be removed in sheets.
 Medium-sized birch, reaches a height of 20 meters.
 In summer leaves are dark green.
 They turn beautifully yellow in the fall.
 The tree tolerates frost.
 Widely used in street greenery in the UK.

-The ash-leaved maple is native to North America.
+The tree is native to North America.
 Medium-tall and fast-growing tree can reach up to 15 meters in height, lives only up to 60 years.
 Introduced to Europe in 1688 for planting in parks.
 At the beginning of 20th century was introduced to Latvia as an ornamental plant, in some places it went wild, becoming invasive.
 It differs from other maple species with its ash-like leaves.
 North American Indians used it extensively in crafting dishes, pipe stalks, used maple charcoal for tattooing, and burned wood in special rituals.
 The oldest whistle, found in North America and dating to the 7th century, was made of ash maple.
 The Indians made syrup from the sap of this maple.

-Gray walnut (Juglans cinerea)
+White walnut (Juglans cinerea)

-Gray walnut is common in the eastern United States and southeastern Canada.
+This walnut is common in the eastern United States and southeastern Canada.
 The specie is slow-growing, it can reach 75 years of age.
 Grows up to 20 meters.
 The bark of the tree is light gray.
 Walnuts are edible and the local natives have made butter-like oil from them, which has been used for various purposes.
 As long as the nuts are green and soft, they can be pickled.
 The syrup is made from the sap.
 Bark and nut shells used to be used to dye fabrics.

 Chichibu birch (Betula chichibuensis)